surf-visualization/ospray-python/README.md

-# OSPY - Python bindings for OSPRay
+# ospray-python - Python bindings for OSPRay

 These are Python 3.x bindings for [OSPRay](https://www.ospray.org).
 More specifically, they wrap the OSPRay C++ API (plus a few C API routines).